 Especially important for heavy and/or salty sweaters, and for racing environments that will cause an increase in core temperature at a faster rate than normal.
 When it's hotter out, or more humid than you’re used to, your body can bleed through your sodium and potassium stores pretty quick.
 It’s important to replenish those key nutrients (by having adequate stores, and hydrating!)
 To help retain fluids.

 Hydration is one aspect we can control during training and racing.
 Going into a race or hard work out in a euhydrated state will provide several benefits outside of the ones correlating to performance.

 So how do you pre-load effectively?
 You'll need both carbohydrates (in the form of glucose or dextrose) and electrolytes (sodium, potassium, magnesium, and calcium).
 Aim for:

 - Carbohydrates: minimum of 5g (to help speed up absorption)

-Within the Nuun family, you'll want to use Nuun Active and Plus for Nuun.
-Nuun Active will provide the base electrolyte profile you need to top off your stores.
-Plus will provide carbohydrates (in the form of dextrose and sucrose to maximize gastric emptying) and some additional electrolytes (particularly a higher concentration of magnesium and calcium).
+Within the Nuun family, you'll want to use Nuun Sport and Nuun Endurance.
+Nuun Sport will provide the base electrolyte profile you need to top off your stores.
+Endurance will provide carbohydrates (in the form of dextrose and sucrose to maximize gastric emptying) and some additional electrolytes (particularly a higher concentration of magnesium and calcium).